flowexam.com teacher explaining dynamic verbs in English on a blackboard with examples for TOEIC® preparation

 Register Errors: Too Formal or Too Informal

-Be warned: the TOEIC® does not use ultra-formal vocabulary.
-It uses standard business vocabulary—neither too formal nor too casual.
+Be careful: the TOEIC® does not use ultra-formal vocabulary.
+It uses standard business vocabulary, neither too formal nor too casual.

 The right register: precise, professional, but direct.